himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 ## Configuring a Project

-Lets configure our Jenkins project!
+Let's configure our Jenkins project!
 Log in to the Jenkins server and click the **New Item** option on the left side bar.
 Enter a name for the project, select the **Freestyle Project** option, and hit **OK**.